 Thickener tanks are a time and space-saving way of de-watering slurry, removing the waste silt and allowing the water to be recycled.

-Thickener tanks are becoming more and more popular and are now regularly seen on inner-city sites, wharfs, quarries and on sites that are no longer able to use their lagoons.
+Thickener tanks are becoming more popular and are now regularly seen on inner-city sites, wharfs, quarries and sites that are no longer able to use their lagoons.

 How does a thickener tank work?

 Thickener tanks are circular in design with a conically shaped-centre.
 The tanks vary considerably in size.

 Fluid enters the thickener tank via an overhead pipe and down into the centre of the tank.